ZTECH10/machine-learning-cybersecurity-intrusion-detection/README.md

 `Features:`

-- Model Training: Includes scripts for training the Random Forest model.
+- Model Training: Includes code for training the Random Forest model.
-- Data Preprocessing: encoding categorical variables
+- Data Preprocessing: Includes code for encoding categorical variables
-- Evaluation: Code for evaluating the model using various performance metrics and visualizing feature importances.
+- Evaluation: Includes code for evaluating the model using various performance metrics and visualizing feature importances.